Technology for imaging and quantification of virus activity in real time

 (Taylor, M.P. et al. (2013) J. Vis.
 Exp.
 (78), e50723, doi:10.3791/50723).

 When large scale clinical screening, such as drug and virus testing, is required there is a considerable amount of multidimensional image data produced in a short time.
-Nikon provides a high-content cell screening platform (BioPipeline Live), a visual programming tool (JOBS) and a high-performance analysis tool (GA3) to streamline and control the automated workflow enabling reliable visualization of virus activity in high throughput.
+Nikon provides a high-content cell screening platform (LIPSI), a visual programming tool (JOBS) and a high-performance analysis software (GA3) to streamline and control the automated workflow enabling reliable visualization of virus activity in high throughput.

-Nikon’s live-cell high-content imaging platform, BioPipeline Live, provides a great solution for fully automated live-cell imaging in multiple plates.
-Utilizing all the functionality of the ECLIPSE Ti2 inverted microscope, the BioPipeline Live includes robotic automation for rapid imaging and exchange of up to 44 plates!
+Nikon’s high-content cell screening platform, LIPSI, provides a great solution to fully automated live-cell screening in multiple plates.
+Utilizing all the functionality of the Eclipse Ti2 inverted microscope, LIPSI offers a robotic automation for rapid high-content screening for up to 20-well plates!